 Under no circumstances may any highlights be broadcast or otherwise distributed on the Internet or via any other online service, mobile application, digital medium or computer network, without the prior written permission from the NCAA or its designee.

 SECTION 13 - MEDICAL SERVICES

 AMBULANCE

 An ambulance will be on site for all competition sessions.

 ATHLETIC TRAINING

-The athletic training room in Bud Walton Arena is on the arena level near all locker rooms.
+The athletic training rooms are on the First Level of Coleman Coliseum.
 Access to services will be during the following hours: